Read summarized version with

 1. Start with Your Workflow

-Don't pick a tool and force your team to adapt.
-Pick a tool that fits how you already work.
+Don’t pick a tool and bend your team around it.
+Pick the one that fits how you already work.

-If you live in Slack, get something with deep Slack integration.
-If you're all-in on Atlassian, Confluence makes sense.
+Live in Slack?
+Get something with deep Slack integration.
+All-in on Atlassian?
+Confluence makes sense.

 2. Consider Your Team Size